KoBeWi/Godot-Text-Database/README.md

 ## Data validation

 You can define 2 types of properties in TextDatabase: "mandatory" properties and "valid" properties.
 Mandatory property is a property that MUST be in an entry.
 E.g. if you have you have a collection of items, you might want all of them to have description.
 Valid properties are properties that CAN be in entry.
 E.g. your items might have a set of stats, like "attack" and "defense".
 If you make a typo "attac", the property won't be recognized as valid.
 Valid properties may also have default values.
+Mandatory properties are automatically assigned as valid properties.

 The data is validated during loading.
 If any entry is missing mandatory property or a property is invalid, it will hit an assertion and pause your game (works only in editor).
 So if you make a typo or forget to add something or put a wrong type etc., you will be spammed with errors, so you won't miss them unknowingly.
 This makes it very safe and convenient to use.
 Do note that property validation isn't done only against "valid" properties, but TextDatabase will also consider "mandatory" properties as well, so you don't need to duplicate them.
 If you want to validate properties, but don't have any "valid" properties, you can set `is_validated` to true, to enable validation using only the mandatory set.
 Also properties can be typed, so that the type loaded from file is checked against the declared one.
 There is also an option called `is_strict` (default `false`), which makes validation fail if property declared as `float` has `int` value.